multimeric/node-mtg-json/readme.md

 ## Introduction

-This module is designed for interacting with the [MtG JSON website](http://mtgjson.com/), a site providing a series of JSON files that act as a database for Magic the Gathering Cards.
+This module is designed for interacting with the [MTGJSON website](http://mtgjson.com/), a site providing a series of JSON files that act as a database for Magic the Gathering Cards.

 You might be interested in this module if you're making any kind of Node app involved with Magic the Gathering,